 - Remember plants and animals are protected.

-- Use a fuel stove—fires are not permitted.
+- If boiling the billy, use a fuel stove—fires are not permitted.

 - Vehicles are not allowed beyond the car park.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

 White Blow Conservation Park was gazetted in 1974.
 Queensland Parks and Wildlife Service (QPWS) manages the protected area to conserve its natural, cultural and historic values.

 A management plan for White Blow Conservation Park has been prepared and implemented.